Filtering Data

 Selecting columns

-Selecting columns is usally less usefull than filtering rows (which I will cover below).
+Selecting columns is usually less useful than filtering rows (which I will cover below).
 However, it can be used to create a subset of the data that is easier to work with.
 I tend to use this to split off specific parts of the data that need cleaning or transformation before merging them again.
 For example, I might clean demographic data for a survey separately from the response data.

 Single variable